Documentation / Getting Started

 • SQL Server 2019 or later for the Identity Mesh database

-• .NET 8 Runtime installed on the server
+• .NET 8 Desktop Runtime x64 for the Sync Engine (windowsdesktop-runtime-8.0-win-x64)

 • Active Directory domain (if using the AD connector)